daffidwilde/matching/paper.md

 # Statement of Need

-Matching games have applications in a number of fields including social and market economics [@agar2017; @okun1995], wireless communication [@baya2016], and education infrastructure [@chia2019].
+Matching games have applications in many fields where relationships between rational agents must be managed.
+Some example applications include: being able to inform on healthcare finance policy [@agar2017]; helping to reduce the complexity of automated wireless communication networks [@baya2016]; and education infrastructure [@chia2019].
 Thus, having access to software implementations of algorithms that are able to solve such games is essential.